- Mindfulness-based stress reduction (MBSR)

 Other studies show that Tibetan Sound Meditation, which uses sound to promote healing, improves short-term memory, cognitive function and mental health in breast cancer patients with chemotherapy-induced cognitive impairment (19).
 Guided meditation during core-needle breast biopsy significantly lowered pain, without compromising radiologist-patient communications, and reduced post-procedure anxiety and fatigue (47).
 In head and neck cancer patients undergoing radiation therapy, both coached meditation or utilization of a more cost-effective meditation CD were equally effective in reducing distress (48).
 Mindfulness practice during chemotherapy in colorectal cancer patients reduced cortisol blunting typically seen in these patients (49).

 Meditation has also shown utility in pediatric populations.
 Guided mantram meditation relieved acute pain in children with neuroblastoma undergoing anti-GD2 monoclonal antibody therapy (22), and a review of mind-body therapy studies including MBSR in pediatric oncology revealed greater self-confidence and optimism in coping with illness (23).
-In another systematic review, mindfulness-based interventions were also found to confer psychological benefits in patients with advanced cancer (55).
-But many of these studies are limited by the study design (56) (57) (58), and future methodologically-strong trials can help validate the use of mindfulness practices (60).
+In another systematic review, mindfulness-based interventions were also found to confer psychological benefits in patients with advanced cancer (55), but many of these studies are limited by the study design (56) (57) (58).
+Future trials with stronger methodologies can help validate the use of mindfulness practices (60).

 Emerging evidence indicates that meditation may affect changes in structural and functional aspects of the brain involved in regulating attention, emotion, and self-awareness (25).
 An MRI study showed that mindfulness or presence training increased cortical thickness in prefrontal regions; lovingkindness or metta (affect) meditation induced plasticity in frontoinsular regions; and observing-thoughts or perspective meditation induced changes in inferior frontal and lateral temporal cortices (44).
 Mindfulness meditation also elicits brain responses (28) similar to traditional long-term practices such as Zen and Tibetan meditation, which are associated with differences in the prefrontal cortex, sensory cortices and insula, and the hippocampus and cingulate cortex, regions that play important roles in regulating emotion and controlling response (26) (27).

+Among mechanisms that help achieve stress reduction effects from mindfulness, acceptance training has been identified as a pertinent component (64).
+Mindful breathing was also shown to enhance “decentering” from internal experiences, and to reduce reactivity to repetitive thoughts (34).
 The improved self-control, emotion regulation, and stress reduction in smokers who practiced meditation were attributed to increased activity in anterior cingulate cortex (ACC), adjacent prefrontal cortex (mPFC), and other brain areas, as ACC/mPFC activity is diminished in smokers (29).
 Mindfulness meditation also significantly reduced neural activation in brain regions that are crucial for facilitating and modulating nociceptive information (30).
 In healthy volunteers, MBSR practice was associated with changes in brain regions involved in learning and memory processes, perspective taking and self-referential processing along with emotion regulation (31).
 In patients with generalized anxiety disorder, significant symptom improvements with MBSR were attributed to changes in the fronto-limbic areas of the brain, which play key roles in emotion regulation (32).
 Further, EEC and ECG measures determined that MBSR produced entrainment of chaotic activities of the brain and heart (33).
-Mindful breathing was also shown to enhance “decentering” from internal experiences, and to reduce reactivity to repetitive thoughts (34).

 MBSR practice induces shifts in the immune system as well.
 In a study involving breast and prostate cancer patients, MBSR practice reduced the ratio of T1 pro-inflammatory to T2 anti-inflammatory lymphocytes (35).
 Mindfulness meditation also increased telomerase activity, a known marker of cellular aging and psychological risk (36); and reduced nuclear factor-kappa B activity, a precursor to increases in proinflammatory cytokines and circulating levels of C-reactive protein (37).